 The World Rugby Regulation

-World Rugby has issued a Regulation setting out the basic clearance process which must be followed by all Unions.
+World Rugby has issued a Regulation setting out the basic clearance process which must be followed by all Unions (World Rugby Regulation 4).

 Scottish Rugby’s Regulation

-Scottish Rugby has adopted the WR Regulation into its own domestic regulations and it will be applied in respect of all players transferring into and out of our jurisdiction.
-All those within the Scottish Rugby Union’s jurisdiction are required to comply with this Regulation.
+Scottish Rugby has adopted the World Rugby Regulation into its own domestic regulation, SDR 4.2 International Clearance.
+SDR 4.2 and it will be applied in respect of all players transferring into and out of our jurisdiction.
+All those within the Scottish Rugby Union’s jurisdiction are required to comply with SDR 4.2.

 Guidance as to how to go about obtaining International Clearance for a player can be found below: